 On March 20, 1932, twenty women representing 12 universities gathered at Dominican College and became charter members of the Marin Branch of the American Association of University Women.
 The Mill Valley (later Southern Marin) Branch was formed in 1949, and the Novato Branch in 1964.
-In 2005 the Southern Marin and Marin branches recombined.
-AAUW Marin currently has 185 members.
+In 2005 the Southern Marin and Marin branch memberships recombined and in 2007 the Southern Marin branch was officially dissolved.
+AAUW Marin currently has 172 members.

 Friendship with like-minded women is one of the benefits of belonging to the Marin branch.
 Our members enjoy monthly programs that cover a variety of intellectually stimulating topics.
 Our interest groups provide the opportunity to gather in smaller groups for reading, study, fun and friendship.